Caridoid escape reaction: Medial giant-mediated escape

 The medial giants innervate the entire ventral nerve cord.
 Their cell bodies and dendrites begin in the brain and collect sensory information presented by visual and tactile stimuli.
 These fibers terminate in the last abdominal segment.
 The response is triggered by abrupt tactile stimuli to the head or alarming visual stimuli.
 This results in the firing of all motor giant (MoG) neurons and the flexion of all the phasic fast flexor (FF) muscles in the abdomen, which rapidly curls the tail fan and last three segments underneath the crayfish.
 This produces a thrust that directs water towards the offending stimulus while propelling the crayfish directly backward.
 This behavior is then followed by the extension of the tail, which prepares it for swimming or the execution of another tail-flip.
-The extension and swimming phases will be discussed in the next escape variant.

 Unfortunately, this variant of the tail-flip escape has not been extensively studied.
 Further studies should focus on this escape variant, paying special attention to exactly how visual information is processed and then converted into neuronal signals that produce a tail flip response.